nadavmatalon/student-directory-tdd/README.md

 Tests were written with [Rspec](http://rspec.info/) (3.1.7).

-To run the testing suite in terminal:
+To run the tests in terminal:

 ```bash
 $> cd student-directory-tdd
 $> rspec
 ```

 ##License